SpenceKonde/megaTinyCore/megaavr/bootloaders/optiboot_x/README.md

  ```

 ## Sorted assembly listing
 As with Optiboot_dx, this is a highly atypical instruction distribution.
+Because these devices have more slack in the flash, less attention was paid to the annotations compared to the DX-series
 ```text
    0: 01 c0         rjmp  .+2             ; 0x4 <main>
    c: 05 c0         rjmp  .+10            ; 0x18 <main+0x14>